IBM/cloud-native-starter/workshop/01-introduction.md

 > These techniques **enable loosely coupled systems** that are **resilient**, **manageable**, and **observable**.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.

-With the definition in mind, when building [cloud-native](https://www.ibm.com/cloud/learn/cloud-native) applications, developers are challenged to figure out how to address topics like **building and deploying Containers**, **traffic routing**, **resiliency** and **defining and exposing REST APIs**.
+With this definition in mind, when we building [cloud-native](https://www.ibm.com/cloud/learn/cloud-native) applications, we as developers are challenged to figure out how to address topics like **building and deploying Containers**, **traffic routing**, **resiliency** and **defining and exposing REST APIs**.
 Fortunately, most of these new challenges are handled by the orchestration platform Kubernetes and the service mesh Istio.
 This functionality works generically for microservices, regardless of the language they are implemented in and without changes to the application logic.

 However, **some functionality can not be covered by orchestration platforms** and service meshes.
 Instead it must be handled in the business logic of the microservices, for example application specific failover functionality, metrics, and fine-grained authorizations.